 Participants in this process elaborated a range of challenges in promoting this innovation in HIV prevention to one of the groups most in need of it.
 Nevertheless, they offered solutions that are likely implementable and feasible.
 In fact, progress on several has occurred in the time since the round table was first held.
-These include the availability of a PrEP assistance hotline information (855 HIV PrEP or 855-448-7737) and a growing directory of local PrEP providers (http://www.getprepla.com/provider_directory.html).
-Both of which should be widely distributed.

-Table 2 summarizes the solutions suggested, while highlighting in bold those that we recommend should be prioritized for implementation in the short term.
+The table below summarizes the solutions suggested, while highlighting those that we recommend should be prioritized for implementation in the short term.
 Given the stark disparities in HIV risk and potentially growing disparities in PrEP utilization observed across racial/ethnic groups of MSM, we emphasize both the urgency of this work and the importance of ensuring that efforts be targeted to and tailored for Black MSM, their providers, and social networks wherever possible.
 In the absence of this focus, both overall PrEP underutilization and observed racial/ethnic disparities may increase.